jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

     The command `git config core.fileMode false` is mandatory to **avoid** git to track **local file system permissions changes**.

-    If you don't run this command, when the git hooks that we will setup below will change group ownership of all files, git will later prevent to checkout/pull before stashing or committing.
+    If you don't run this command, when the git hooks that we will set up below will change group ownership of all files, git will later prevent to checkout/pull before stashing or committing.

 Now, we need to create a `deploy token` to be able to pull, since the repository is private (do not change generated file path/name, you don't need a passphrase):